Charlie Chaplin – Pay DayGuy White2020-07-30T09:59:17+01:00

-A very warm welcome to the eighth in our series of monthly releases of limited edition Charlie Chaplin photographs for 2019—part of our celebration of the 130th anniversary of his birth—where each month we focus on a key Charlie Chaplin film.
+Welcome to the eighth in our series of releases of limited edition Charlie Chaplin photographs focus on a single Charlie Chaplin film.

-Over the course of 2019 we will build a substantial collection of important Charlie Chaplin photographs—all of which are available to purchase and hang on your walls at home or in your office.
-You can see photographs from previous months here.
+Over time we will build a substantial collection of important Charlie Chaplin photographs—all of which are available to purchase and hang on your walls at home or in your office.
+You can see photographs from previous films here.

-This month we offer a collection of images from Charlie Chaplin’s 1922 film, Pay Day.
+This collection of images is from Charlie Chaplin’s 1922 film, Pay Day.
 The images that follow are available to purchase in limited editions as museum-quality archival handmade silver gelatin photographs, in a range of sizes from 10 x 12 inches to 48 x 60 inches.
 Scroll down and select an image for full details.

 Pay Day was Charlie Chaplin’s penultimate film for First National.